Aftab073/Aftab073/README.md

 ## About Me

-Although I don't have a specific location or current company mentioned, I am an enthusiastic coder who enjoys tackling challenging problems and learning new skills.
+Currently I'm open for oppurtunities.
+Although I don't have a specific location or current company, I am an enthusiastic coder who enjoys tackling challenging problems and learning new skills.
 My GitHub profile reflects my journey in software development!

 ## Skills & Technologies